aidfromdeagland/rsschool-cv/cv.md

 <br>
 https://www.linkedin.com/in/stanilslau-laniuk/

 I’m a beginner frontend developer.
 My career path has formed the solid ground for further development.
 It has improved my communication (including foreign customers), teamwork, analytical and management skills.
 <br>
 Throughout my life, I’m a self-starter and self-motivated.
 I completed three courses at htmlacademy.ru and explored tons of materials from all over the internet.
 I love frontend and I do my best to improve skills and knowledge in this area.
 As I am interested in growing my expertise, I spend my time learning by watching tutorials, reading developer’s articles, exploring documentation and coding.
 I keep myself updated and plugged-in.
 <br><br>

 #### Skills
-HTML, CSS, LESS, SASS, Responsive, BEM, Javascript, Gulp, Git
+HTML, CSS, LESS, SASS, Responsive, Semantic, BEM, Javascript, Gulp, Git
 <br><br>

 #### Code examples